John S. Jacobs: Enslaved youth

 After the death of Horniblow's widow, her slaves were sold at New Year's Day auction 1828, among them John, his grandmother Molly and Molly's son Mark.
 Being sold at public auction was a traumatic experience for 12-year-old John.
-He was bought by Dr. Norcom and continued living in the same house as his sister.
+He was bought by Dr. Norcom and continued living in his house.
+Following the auction, grandmother Molly was able to buy her own freedom as well as uncle Mark's, using money that she had earned through years of extra work and entrusted to friends.

-While enslaved by Norcom, John Jacobs learned basic health care and succeeded in teaching himself to read (only very few slaves were literate), but even when he escaped from slavery as a young adult he was not able to write.
+While enslaved by Norcom, John Jacobs succeeded in teaching himself to read (only very few slaves were literate), but even when he escaped from slavery as a young adult he was not able to write.

+Norcom used morphine, demanded absolute obedience from his children as well as from his slaves, and had many children with enslaved women.
+(Note: According to Harriet, their number was eleven.)
 Soon Norcom started to harass John's sister Harriet sexually.
-Hoping to escape his constant harassment, she started a relationship with Samuel Sawyer, a white lawyer, who would later be elected to the House of Representatives.
+Hoping to escape his constant harassment, she started a relationship with Samuel Sawyer, a White lawyer, who would later be elected to the House of Representatives.
+They had two children together.

 In June 1835, Harriet's situation as Norcom's slave had become unbearable and she decided to escape.
-Furious, Norcom sold John Jacobs together with Harriet's two children to a slave trader, hoping he would transport them outside the state, thus separating them forever from their mother and sister.
-But the trader had been secretly in league with Sawyer, the children's father, to whom he sold all three of them.
+For seven years, she hid herself in a "coffin-shaped" garret under grandmother Molly's roof, where the lack of physical activity and the cold during the winters were slowly crippling her body.
+Furious, Norcom threw John Jacobs together with Harriet's two children into jail and then sold them to a slave trader, hoping he would transport them outside the state, thus separating them forever from their mother and sister.
+But the trader had been secretly in league with Sawyer to whom he sold all three of them.